Genivia/ugrep/README.md

   not used.
 For example `foo|bar` matches `foo` with index 1 and `bar` with index 2.
 With option `-P`, the index corresponds to the number of the group captured in the specified pattern.
-- The names or strings specified in the list `%[NAME1|NAME2|...]G` and `%[NAME1|NAME2|...]g` should correspond to the group capture index (see the note above), i.e. `NAME1` is output for index 1, `NAME2` is output for index 2, and so on.
-If the list of names is too short, the index value is output or the name of a named match is output for named sub-patterns when ugrep is compiled with PCRE2.
+- The strings specified in the list `%[TEXT1|TEXT2|...]G` and `%[TEXT1|TEXT2|...]g` should correspond to the group capture index (see the note above), i.e. `TEXT1` is output for index 1, `TEXT2` is output for index 2, and so on.
+If the list is too short, the index value is output or the name of a named group capture is output.

 To output matching lines faster by omitting the header output and binary match checks, using `--format` with field `%O` (output matching line as is) and field